Why start CAP Debt Help at your church?

 Comprehensive training plus on-going support and resources will be provided to ensure you run an effective and successful Debt Help service in your community.

-To begin with, your Debt Help Centre Manager will attend a three day training session in Auckland.
+To begin with, your Debt Help Centre Manager will attend a three day training session in Auckland — providing core skills on what it takes to be a Centre Manager and to serve as a CAP Coach.
 From there, a CAP representative will come to your church to help you to launch and build your church’s support team.
 We’ll guide you through a community launch to get local business and referral agencies on board.

 Publicity tools